Frequently Asked Questions (FAQs)

 In some cases, these indicators may represent an industry or area with no reported or zero economic activity.

-However, more often these indicators represent data suppressed to protect the identity, or
+However, in many cases these indicators represent data suppressed to protect the identity, or

 identifiable information, of cooperating employers.
 Most of the suppressed data are provided by